taogaetz/ghost-posters/README.md

-this is a service for passing the auth cookie from ghost down to a sveltkit app
+# This is a service for passing the auth cookie from ghostcms down to a sveltekit app.